shenron/vite-demo/src/components/base_input/README.md

 ## BaseInput

-In this component we can see how declare a `vModels` to be able to use it in TSX
+In this component we can see how declare a `vModel` to be able to use it in TSX